Hatch uses the principles of human-centered design to conceptualize and launch projects that help define the future of media and information.

 By focusing on the story as primary ingredient of experimentation— rather than adhering to traditional delivery mechanisms as our other venues for immersion do—Hatch will synthesize established and emerging research and technologies to develop product prototypes.
 It will also work with internal and external partners and clients on testing the boundaries of story-focused communication in real-world settings.

-WHAT FOCUSED ON IN YEAR ONE:
+WHAT WE’VE FOCUSED ON IN OUR FIRST TWO YEARS:

 The staff at Hatch will help lead the explorations and rollout of immersive video content, help create content for our INC and Agency clients and evangelize best practices to our units on this important new storytelling tool.